Updated: Apr 6

 If it isn’t…then when is it time?

 And is shopping around good use of our time?

 Here are three tips that will help with some common conundrums:

 Tip #1: Know your agent

 A good insurance agent will help you in three ways:

-- Remind you why you chose your carrier.
-Sometimes (often) people choose a carrier who costs a little more…because that additional cost can mean better service when you most need it.
+Remind you why you chose your carrier.
+Sometimes (often) people choose a carrier that costs a little more…because that additional cost can mean better service when you most need it.